yaswanthkumarch/2d-Wave/README.md

 updated codeee i have adde new feild also

-Name represent in wave format.
+Name represent in wave .